When does a person need the help of a psychiatrist?

-Want to stay informed, have access to more than 60 columnists and exclusive reports?
-Subscribe to Estadão here!

-despite the mental health be increasingly debated, there is a lot of stigma surrounding the topic.
-For many, seek help psychological or psychiatric it is something “for crazy people” or “weak”.
+Although mental health is increasingly debated, there is a lot of stigma surrounding the topic.
+For many, seeking psychological or psychiatric help is something “for crazy people” or “weak people”.

-Deal with stress, depression and anxiety were challenges even before the pandemic in Covid-19.
+Dealing with stress, depression and anxiety were challenges even before the covid-19 pandemic.
 Now, after a long season in social isolation and the threat from the coronavirus, the search for this type of care has grown and, little by little, the stereotypes are undoing.

-In the office, the psychiatrist Rodrigo de Almeida Ramos observed an increase in the number of cases of anxiety, Panic Syndrome and OCD, the Obsessive-compulsive disorder: “Unquestionably cases of anxiety and its clinical consequences such as generalized anxiety disorder, obsessive compulsive disorder, panic disorder, post-traumatic stress disorder and phobic anxiety disorders”.
+In the office, psychiatrist Rodrigo de Almeida Ramos observed an increase in the number of cases of anxiety, panic syndrome and OCD, Obsessive Compulsive Disorder: “Unquestionably cases of anxiety and its clinical consequences such as generalized anxiety disorder, obsessive compulsive disorder, panic disorder, post-traumatic stress disorder and phobic anxiety disorders”.

 In the expert’s analysis, the pandemic has greatly altered people’s expectations regarding the future.
-“When it emerged, nothing was guaranteed to people.
+“When it emerged, nothing was guaranteed for people.
 The job that was secure was no longer guaranteed, the health itself, as well as that of family members, was not guaranteed and life itself was no longer secure.
-This created a generalized stressful situation.
-From stress to anxiety disorders, it’s a leap”, he emphasizes.
+This generated a generalized situation of stress .
+From stress to anxiety disorders, it’s a leap,” he points out.

 THE psychiatry is the medical specialty that takes care of the brain part related to behavior.
 “It is true that we take care of major changes in behavior that generate peculiarities compatible with what is popularly called madness.
-Situations that break with reality or even conditions of serious turmoil.
-But the psychiatrist also takes care of conditions such as depression, anxiety or poorly elaborated grief situations.
-Thinking that the psychiatrist only sees people insane is equivalent to thinking that the ophthalmologist only assists those who have completely lost their vision or that a cardiologist only consults with a heart attack”, explains Rodrigo de Almeida Ramos.
+Situations that break with reality or even conditions of severe agitation.
+But the psychiatrist also takes care of conditions such as depression, anxiety or situations of poorly prepared mourning.
+To think that a psychiatrist only attends a madman is equivalent to thinking that an ophthalmologist only assists those who have completely lost their vision or that a cardiologist only consults with a heart attack”, explains Rodrigo de Almeida Ramos.

 Psychiatric and psychological care can take place simultaneously and one area complements the other.
 “Today there is a consensus in the specialized medical literature that associating psychotherapy with the use of medication has a much better effect than the two approaches alone.
-Therefore, situations in which the psychiatrist does not refer the patient to the psychologist and vice versa are rare”, emphasizes the specialist in mental health.
+Therefore, situations in which the psychiatrist does not refer the patient to the psychologist and vice versa are rare” , emphasizes the mental health specialist.

 How and when to seek help from a psychiatrist?

-In some cases, those who are already undergoing psychotherapeutic treatment may need some specific medication to reduce symptoms of stress, anxiety, depression, ADHD, OCD and other pathologies.
+In some cases, those who are already undergoing psychotherapeutic treatment may need some specific medication to reduce symptoms of stress, anxiety, depression, ADHD, OCD, among other pathologies.
 Thus, many psychologists rely on the help of a doctor to prescribe, specifically, a psychiatrist.

 But from what point do I need to seek help?
-“When you notice you’ve changed.
-That life has lost its charm, that your concern for the future has become excessive, so that you have lost your spontaneity, well-being and the ability to act as you always did”, analyzes Rodrigo de Almeida Ramos.
+“When you observe that you have changed.
+That life has lost its charm, that your concern for the future has become excessive, so that you have lost spontaneity, well-being and the ability to act as you always did”, analyzes Rodrigo de Almeida Ramos .

 The psychiatrist lists some situations in which the patient may need help: